Suv4o/personal-blog-2023/content/2022/10/03/nestjs-auth-authorisation-with-okta.md

 If we navigate to the [**http://localhost:3000**](http://localhost:3000) in the browser, we will be able to see **Hello World!**

-Now, let’s have a look at the folder structure in our Nest project.
+Now, let's have a look at the folder structure in our Nest project.
 Inside the `nest-auth-with-okta` directory we have `node_modules`, a few other boilerplate files and a `src/` directory populated with several core files.

 `app.controller.spec.ts`